 114 Hallam Street

-I see both individuals and couples, and offer prospective clients an initial assessment interview free of charge.
+I see both individuals and couples, and offer you an initial assessment interview free of charge.
 It is a chance to talk frankly about what is worrying or upsetting you, discuss how psychotherapy could help, and establish how we might work together.
-Whatever happens, I will be interested to meet you.

 Most likely the strategies which you have adopted for getting through life are not working for you either temporarily or in the long term.